 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily on equipment; these materials punish a standard bin that lacks a heavier floor plate.
-For these jobs, we route a reinforced 30-yard container featuring thicker ribbed sides to handle the density: we cap the fill volume well below the visual rim to ensure legal axle weight.
-We use a lowboy for transport; however, we also manage standard general construction debris service for your lighter mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh heavily; these materials punish a standard container that was not built for the load.
+For these jobs, we route in a reinforced 30-yard low-wall bin with a heavier floor plate: we cap the fill volume well below the visual rim to ensure axle weight stays legal.
+We set this on a lowboy for transport; we also provide a general construction debris service for your mixed loads.

 Same-day Pickup for Fast Roof Project Turnover